nickspeal/drag-and-drop/notes/scratchnotes.md

     If draggedItem, then render a Row for each item, plus a placeholder, plus an absolutely positioned item On mouseup, move the draggedItem into items state

+# Data input functionality
+  Option:
+    Row renders an <input>
+    value is passed passed in from props onChange, call parent onChange
+    Column replaces the item in the items state with the new value

+  Option:
+    Column doesn't need to know about the text value, except to be able to render the Row with floating props or not

+    Change the items => Row mapping
+    state.items could store an array of components state.draggedItem could change the props when moving in and out of the array
+    Warning: need to preserve state when cloning a component?

 # TODOs
     More sensible Key for rows to avoid rerendering while allowing duplicate text content
     <Row> is rendered similarly 3 different times

+# Cleanup notes